joelegner/axis-and-allies/README.md

-# axis-and-allies
+# Axis and Allies Probability Simulator

-Axis and Allies probability simulator
+This Python package runs many simulations of Axis and Allies battles and keeps track of which side wins each time.

 To run do either of the following.